How long do fathers get for paternity leave in California?

 The New Parent Leave Act, which is similar to the FMLA and CFRA in that it provides up to 12 weeks of paternity leave, but its protections apply to smaller employers (those with as few as 20 to 49 employees).

 Personal Leave Bonus:

 This policy allows you to take extended time off to take care of personal issues that you cannot deal with while you are working.
-Sooooo, once you have exhausted your rightful time allocated by the 3 laws outlined above, you can and definitely should take Personal Leave.
-Typically this leave is unpaid, however in my opinion no amount of money can substitute for every minute spent with your little human being.
+Once you have exhausted your rightful time allocated by the 3 laws outlined above, you can additionally take a Personal Leave.
+Typically this leave is unpaid.

 Keep in mind – Personal leaves of absence for situations covered by Family Leave will not be considered until the provisions described in the Family Leave of Absence guidelines are exhausted.

-What to do with babies while on paternity leave.
+What to do with infants while on paternity leave.

 Check out the useful infant travel checklist tips that my wife and I complied to make your short distance and long distance travel experience a bit more pleasant.

 This is the time in your child’s and your life that you will never get back.
 This is the time to lay down the foundation of your future relationship.
 This is the time for your child to learn from you, to laugh with you, to be primed for other future interaction.
-I think that 12 weeks clearly is not enough, nevertheless it’s a small luxury that every father should take advantage off.
+It’s a small luxury that every father should take advantage off.